Finding the Best Places to Retire Since 2006!

 Is Oregon Considered Tax Friendly for Retirement?
 No

-Cons: The poverty rate is slightly above the national average.
-Jobs are few and low paying.
+Cons: Jobs are few and low paying.
 The earthquake risk is 350% above the national average.

-Notes: Waldport is remote, but has grown by 32% within the last two decades.
-There are a few national chain stores, but most retailers are local mom and pops.
+Notes: Waldport is remote, but has grown by 16% within the last decade.
+There are a few national chain stores, but most retailers are local mom and pop shops.

 Recommended as a Retirement Spot?
 Yes, although the distance to an accredited hospital should be weighed.